zandero/rest.vertx/README.md

 GET /calculate/add/1/2 -> 3
 ```

-### Conversion of path and query variables to java
+### Conversion of path and query variables to Java objects
-Rest.Vertx tries to convert path and query variables to their corresponding java types.
+Rest.Vertx tries to convert path and query variables to their corresponding Java types.

 Basic (primitive) types are converted from string to given type - if conversion is not possible a **400 bad request** response follows.

-Complex java objects are converted according to @Consumes annotation or request body reader associated.
+Complex java objects are converted according to **@Consumes** annotation or **request body reader** associated.

-**Option 1** - The @Consumes annotation mime/type defines the reader to be used when converting request body to Java object.
+**Option 1** - The @Consumes annotation mime/type defines the reader to be used when converting request body.
 In this case a build in JSON converter is applied.
 ```java
 @Path("consume")
 public class ConsumeJSON {